spack/spack/lib/spack/docs/developer_guide.rst

 Both major and minor releases are tagged.
 After each release, we merge the release branch back into ``develop`` so that the version bump and any other release-specific changes are visible in the mainline.
-As a convenience, we also merge the latest release into ``releases/latest``, so that users can easily check out a single branch to get the latest stable version.
+As a convenience, we also tag the latest release as ``releases/latest``, so that users can easily check it out to get the latest stable version.
 See :ref:`merging-releases` for more details.